soren121/turtleduck/INSTALL.md

    - *RCON_PORT*: The port that your Spigot server's RCON (remote console) service runs on.
 Usually, this is 25575 unless you changed it in Spigot's `server.properties`.
-   - *RCON_PASSWORD*: The RCON password that you set in Step 4.
+   - *RCON_PASSWORD*: The RCON password that you set in Step 5.
    - *DB_HOSTNAME*: The hostname of your MySQL server.
 If it's on the same machine as your web server, then `localhost` should suffice.
-   - *DB_NAME*: The name of the database you setup in Step 3.
+   - *DB_NAME*: The name of the database you setup in Step 4.
-   - DB_PORT: The port that your MySQL server runs on.
+   - *DB_PORT*: The port that your MySQL server runs on.
 Usually 3306.
-   - DB_USER: The name of the MySQL user that this application will use.
+   - *DB_USER*: The name of the MySQL user that this application will use.
-   - DB_PASS: The password of the MySQL user that this application will use.
+   - *DB_PASS*: The password of the MySQL user that this application will use.
-   - TURTLEDUCK_HMAC: The HMAC signing key that you generated in Step 2.
+   - *TURTLEDUCK_HMAC*: The HMAC signing key that you generated in Step 2.
-   - TURTLEDUCK_TELEGRAM_TOKEN: The API token that you received in Step 1.
+   - *TURTLEDUCK_TELEGRAM_TOKEN*: The API token that you received in Step 1.
  2. Save the `config.php` file.

-### Step 5: Register a Telegram Chat to receive messages
+### Step 7: Register a Telegram chat to receive messages
  TODO